-Action Group is a named block of execution logic grouped together under its own actions configuration node.
+Action Group is a named block of execution logic grouped under its own actions configuration node.
 Action groups can be called along with the @run_action_group action in any application configuration node that Action Component supports.
 The Action group declaration also has an important configuration section - parameters that describes all the data expected to obtain from the caller (with a type, requirement, default value, and validation message).

 Action Group Configuration

-Now, we can run this action_group as follows:
+Next, run this action_group as follows:

 @run_action_group: action_group: demo_flash_greetings_to parameters_mapping: who: $.myInstanceWithVariousType

 Here, we skip the what parameter, which has the default value.

 To see the @run_action_group`syntax, please refer to :ref:`the actions section <bundle-docs-platform-action-bundle-action-component>.